Journal Prompts for Addiction Recovery

 These journaling prompts will help you to think about what contributed to your addiction and how you can make the most of your current life.

-7. Write a letter to your past self about what you wish you knew back then.
+- Write a goodbye letter to your addiction and/or your past self about what you wish you knew back then.

 24 Hour Detox and Treatment Helpline